 Non-QM mortgage loans are not for everyone, but they can be an ideal solution in specific situations:

 Self-Employed Borrowers: Entrepreneurs, freelancers, and self-employed individuals who have fluctuating income might find it challenging to meet conventional loan requirements.
 Non-QM loans can provide a more accommodating solution.
+Many self employed borrowers choose non-QM for cash out refinancing.

 Complex Financial Scenarios: For individuals with complex financial situations, such as those with significant assets or unique income sources, Non-QM loans can help streamline the mortgage approval process.